Technologicat/unpythonic/doc/features.md

 We provide a simple variant of nondeterministic evaluation.
 This is essentially a toy that has no more power than list comprehensions or nested for loops.
 See also the easy-to-use [macro](macros.md) version with natural syntax and a clean implementation.

 An important feature of McCarthy's [`amb` operator](https://rosettacode.org/wiki/Amb) is its nonlocality - being able to jump back to a choice point, even after the dynamic extent of the function where that choice point resides.
-If that sounds a lot like `call/cc`, that's because that's how `amb` is usually implemented.
+If that sounds a lot like `call/cc`, that is because that's how `amb` is usually implemented.
 See examples [in Ruby](http://www.randomhacks.net/2005/10/11/amb-operator/) and [in Racket](http://www.cs.toronto.edu/~david/courses/csc324_w15/extra/choice.html).

-Python can't do that, short of transforming the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style), while applying TCO everywhere to prevent stack overflow. **If that's what you want**, see `continuations` in [the macros](macros.md).
+Python cannot do that, short of transforming the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style), while applying TCO everywhere to prevent stack overflow. **If that is what you want**, see `continuations` in [the macros](macros.md).

 This `forall` is essentially a tuple comprehension that: